 Welsh Sausage Dish

-I am writing this on the 1st of March and thought it would be good to do a Welsh recipe as it is, of course St David’s Day.
+I originally made Glamorgan sausages on the 1st of March and which is what gave me the inspiration to make a Welsh recipe as it was, of course St David’s Day.
 St David, who was a celtic monk in the 6th century, is said to have led a frugal life and ate very simply on bread and herbs.
 Glamorgan sausages may have been a bit too extravagant for him but they are made from basic ingredients including the all important Welsh vegetable, the leek.

 Easy, low cost and tasty vegetarian alternative to meat based sausages